Vinayak-Unipolar/ChatBot/README.md

 # Facebook Messenger Platform API - Express.js Integration

 A complete Express.js implementation for integrating with Facebook Messenger Platform and Instagram Platform APIs.
-This project provides a robust foundation for building chatbots and automated messaging systems.
+This project provides a robust foundation for building chatbots and automated messaging systems with **comprehensive logging and debugging capabilities**.

 ## 🚀 Features